 When inserting the new hot rod igniter into the burn pot, its very important that it only protrudes into the burn pot by around 4mm, as shown in the video above.
 This is to protect the hot rod igniter from the highest temperatures once the fire is established.

 You should also check the condition of the burn pot.
 Is there a lot of corrosion, is the still at the bottom getting thin?
 Are the air holes getting wider, letting in too much air?
 If that’s the case, then along with replacing the hot rod, you should consider replacing the burn pot as well.

 Conclusions on Traeger Hot Rod Igniter Replacement

-As stated above, before you start to strip down your Traeger pellet grill to replace the hot rod igniter you need to make sure its not the feed auger which is not working or the induction fan.
-While the hot rod igniter is obviously crucial for the fire to start so is a steady supply of pellets and air for combustion to take place.
+Before you start to strip down your Traeger pellet grill to replace the hot rod igniter, you need to make sure its not the feed auger which is not working or the induction fan.
+While the hot rod igniter is obviously crucial for the fire to start, so is a steady supply of pellets and air for combustion to take place.